brian-team/brian2/docs_sphinx/user/numerical_integration.rst

   units.
 Variables for which the error is not specified use the error set with the ``'absolute_error'`` option.
   Defaults to None.
+* ``'max_steps'``: The maximal number of steps that the integrator will take within a single "Brian timestep" in order to reach the given error criterion.
+Can be set to 0 to not set any limits.
+Note that without limits, it can take a very long time until the integrator figures out that it cannot reach the desired error level.
+This will manifest as a simulation that appears to be stuck.
+  Defaults to 100.
 * ``'use_last_timestep'``: with the ``'adaptable_timestep'`` option set to True, GSL tries different time steps to find a solution that satisfies the set error bounds.
   It is likely that for Brian's next time step the GSL time step